DassaultSystemes-Technology/dspbr-pt/README.md

 > ### Caveats
 > The renderer serves as a fancy wrapper for the Enterprise PBR Shading Model code sample, **performance is not a priority**.
 Some major limiting factors are
 > * Naive single-level BVH acceleration structure which is slow and prohibits dynamic scenes.
-> * We decided to use plain WebGL2 for accessibility reasons.
-Implied API limits and required overhead in shader complexity to make "arbitrary" scenes with texturable PBR materials work for path-tracing is insane and a major drag for the performance.
+> * Plain WebGL2 for accessibility reasons.
+Implied API limits and required overhead in shader complexity to make "arbitrary" scenes with texturable PBR materials work for path-tracing is insane and a major performance drag.
-> * No light importance sampling for now.
+> * No light importance sampling.
 Expect a significant amount of slow-converging noise for high frequency lighting scenarios and rough materials.

 ## [Demo App](https://dassaultsystemes-technology.github.io/dspbr-pt/)